 Understanding fulfillment costs also makes it easier to find and compare fulfillment solutions so you can choose one that works for your product types, location, and budget.

 Most fulfillment solutions charge the same types of fees, which will change depending on the vendor, their warehouse size, location, your order volume, the size and weight of your products, and other details.
-There are no standardized prices for fulfillment, so you will have to shop around to find a something that works for your business.
+There are no standardized prices for fulfillment, so you will have to shop around to find something that works for your business.

 In most cases, your largest costs will revolve around storage and warehousing.
 For example, if you’re paying based on product weight (like with Amazon), you will pay a great deal for large and heavy items.
 Paying attention to how storage is charged in relation to your products is one good way to keep fulfillment costs down.